 The top 10 cheap weekend escapes from Toronto

-The top cheap weekend escapes from Toronto are perfect for those of us with plenty of stress and not a lot of money.
-While nothing comes even near-free these days, if you've got a couple hundred bucks lying around, you can be one of the privileged cavalry stuck on a 400 series highway on a Friday afternoon, too.
+Cheap weekend escapes from Toronto are perfect for those of us with plenty of stress and not a lot of money.
+While nothing comes even near-free these days, if you've got a couple hundred bucks lying around, you too can be one of the privileged cavalry stuck on a 400 series highway on a Friday afternoon.
 Yippee!
-More seriously, we live in a ridiculously beautiful province, and why should this rugged, lake-dotted landscape be reserved for those with deep pockets?
-It shouldn't.
-So go to the Falls (so cheap and so good), do the cottage thing like you own one (thanks Ontario Parks), or pitch a tent under the stars.

 Here are my picks for the top cheap weekend escapes from Toronto.

 This one is a no-brainer.
 Provincial parks are the poor person's cottage, and in many cases, every bit as fun.
-Prices typically range between $25 and $50 a night depending on the location of one's camp ground and what amenities it has to offer (showers, electricity, etc).
-What park you choose will, of course, be determined by a number of factors, but personal favourites include Balsam Lake (relatively close to Toronto, nice beach), Killbear (rugged Canadian landscape and lots of private camp sites), Sandbanks (in Prince Edward County, great beach), and, of course, Algonquin for its true wilderness experience (note: backcountry camping rates are much lower than car-camping rates).
+Prices typically range between $25 and $50 a night depending on the location of one's campground and what amenities it has to offer (showers, electricity, etc).
+Backcountry camping rates are much lower than car-camping rates.

 The Breakers is one of the resorts that you count yourself lucky to have come across.
-It's clean, the accommodations are nice (if basic), it the resort is based right on one of Ontario's nicest beaches in Cobourg.
-The resort offers both motel-style rooms (though they're typically a bit nicer than what you might associate with motels) and two-bedroom housekeeping cottages complete with gas fireplaces and jacuzzi tubs.
-Rooms (with kitchenettes) start at $105 in the low season, while cottages start at $150.
+It's clean, the accommodations are nice (if basic), and it's located on one of Ontario's nicest beaches in Cobourg.
+The resort offers both motel-style rooms and housekeeping cottages.

-Here's a confession: I hate sleeping in tents.
-In mid-summer, they get brutally stuffy and I never wake up without some ailment or another from sleeping on the ground.
-I'm just prissy that way.
-This is why the roofed accommodations at Ontario parks are so appealing.
-Almost invariably cheaper than renting a private cottage, the many cottages and cabins offered at provincial parks are a step above car camping that still won't blow the budget.
+You don't have to camp at provincial parks.
+The many cottages and cabins offered at Ontario campgrounds are a step above car camping that still won't blow the budget.
 Rates start at $55 for a ranger cabin in Algonquin Park and go up from there depending on how much space you need.
-Note well: you need to book early to have any chance of securing one of these places.

 If you're not into the tent thing, but you also don't need much by way of amenities, another option is to try out one of Parks Canada's oTENTiks.
 These structures are a combination of a cabin and a tent, and make rainy days and snooping bears way more bearable than paltry tent.
-For now these hybrid structure can be found at Thousand Islands National Park, though our fingers are cross that they're coming to Rouge Park in the near future. oTENTiks are $90 a night.
+For now these hybrid structure can be found at Thousand Islands National Park.

-The rugged beauty of Muskoka will generally cost you an arm and a leg, but there are a few exceptions to this rule, one of which is the above linked Spring Lake Resort.
+The rugged beauty of Muskoka will generally cost you an arm and a leg, but there are a few exceptions to this rule, one of which is Spring Lake Resort.
 Something between a motel and a bonafide lakeside resort, it's a way to partake in cottage country without going broke.
-A standard room starts at $109 in high season ($79 if you don't mind cool weather), and offers you access to the lake, AC, an extra bed, and WiFi.
-This ain't the Ritz, but the setting is beautiful and you can drink until your heart's content.
-Sold.
+Plus the lakeside setting is beautiful.

 Join the conversation Load comments